aspose-total/Aspose.Total-Products/total/en/net/conversion/docm-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOCM to CSV or Online App" h2="Export DOCM to CSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add powerful document processing features to their applications.
+With Aspose.Total for .NET, developers can easily include DOCM to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This feature can be implemented in two simple steps.

+The first step is to use Aspose.Words for .NET to export DOCM to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert, and print Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOCM, DOCX, HTML, PDF, and many more.
+With Aspose.Words for .NET, developers can easily convert DOCM to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to CSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including CSV, HTML, PDF, and many more.
+With Aspose.Cells for .NET, developers can easily convert HTML to CSV with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOCM to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+By using Aspose.Total for .NET, developers can quickly and easily add powerful document processing features to their applications.
+With just two simple steps, developers can easily include DOCM to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+Aspose.Words for .NET and Aspose.Cells for .NET make it easy to export DOCM to HTML and convert HTML to CSV, respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}